hugoofilipe/android_to_ubunto/README.md

    - **Wakeup Phone**: Wakes up and unlocks your Android device when it goes to sleep (only available after starting the unlock script).
    - **Turn On/Off iPad**: Starts or stops the `uxplay -avdec -vs ximagesink` process for iPad mirroring.
    - **OBS Stream**: Removes the OBS global configuration file and starts OBS Studio with a clean setup for streaming.
+   - **Battery Percentage**: Shows the current battery percentage of your Android device in the GUI.
+   - **Printing (basic)**: Extracts and displays all visible text from the current Android screen in the GUI (enabled only after unlocking).
+   - **Printing (deep)**: Scrolls through the screen multiple times, extracting and displaying all unique visible text found (enabled only after unlocking).
+   - **Use PIN**: Finds the "use pin" button on the Android screen and taps it, then enters your PIN automatically (enabled only after unlocking).

+   > **Note:** The "Printing (basic)", "Printing (deep)", and "Use PIN" buttons are only enabled after unlocking the device.

 ---